prajwl-dh/pokemon-explorer/README.md

 # My Pokemon App

-This project contains a frontend and a backend component for a Pokemon application, Dockerized for easy deployment.
+This project contains a frontend and a backend component for a Pokemon explorer application, Dockerized for easy deployment.

 ## Prerequisites